Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Use ID: Create proofs
 =====================

 The |bw| allows dApps or services to request proofs that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
-The wallet owner chooses whether to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
-The dApp or service constructs a list of :ref:`statements<glossary-statement>` to request a corresponding list of :ref:`zero knowledge proofs<glossary-zero-knowledge-proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.
+The wallet owner chooses whether to prove these :term:`attributes<attributes>` to the dApp or service.
+The dApp or service constructs a list of :term:`statements<statement>` to request a corresponding list of :term:`zero-knowledge proofs<zero-knowledge proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.

 The dApp or service can also request that attributes are revealed.
-The wallet owner can choose whether they want to reveal these :ref:`attributes<glossary-attribute>` to the dApp or service.
+The wallet owner can choose whether they want to reveal these :term:`attributes<attributes>` to the dApp or service.

 The diagram below shows the interaction between the Rust server/backend, the dApp, and the wallet.

 .. image:: ../images/browser-wallet/proof-concept.png
     :width: 100%

-You have a server or backend that contains the :ref:`challenge<glossary-challenge>` and the statement.
+You have a server or backend that contains the :term:`challenge` and the statement.

-1. The dApp requests the :ref:`challenge<glossary-challenge>` from the server/backend.
+1. The dApp requests the :term:`challenge` from the server/backend.
 2. The server/backend returns the challenge to the dApp.
-The dApp uses it when sending the :ref:`statements<glossary-statement>`.
+The dApp uses it when sending the :term:`statements<statement>`.
 Your dApp can request the statement from the server or it can contain the statement.
 Note however that it is the backend that ultimately checks proofs, and so it must be aware of the statement.
 3. The dApp sends a request for proof for the given challenge and statement to the wallet.
 4. The wallet sends proof back to the dApp (if accepted by the user).
 5. The dApp sends the proof to the backend which verifies it with respect to the challenge it has issued.